 Updated: Data is historical.
 Instrument has been discontinued.

-National Ambient Air Monitoring Standard: A three-hour average of 0.50 parts per million (ppm) and/or a 24-hour average of 0.14 ppm and/or an annual average of 0.03 ppm.
+National Ambient Air Quality Standard: A three-hour average of 0.50 parts per million (ppm) and/or a 24-hour average of 0.14 ppm and/or an annual average of 0.03 ppm.
 Data reported in three decimal places must be rounded to two decimal places.